okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 >
 ## Other applicable rate limit content

-* [Rate limit dashboard](/docs/reference/rl-dashboard/): The rate limit dashboard helps you understand the rate limit and current utilization of an endpoint.
-The dashboard provides the ability to track the endpoint's utilization and notify you with alerts when you are about to hit or have hit the rate limit.
-You can also use the multiple views of data utilization on the dashboard to investigate high usage or rate limit violations.
+* [Rate limit dashboard](/docs/reference/rl-dashboard/): The rate limit dashboard helps you understand the rate limit and current use of an endpoint.
+The dashboard provides the ability to track the endpoint's use and notify you with alerts when you are about to hit or have hit the rate limit.
+You can also use the multiple views of data use on the dashboard to investigate high usage or rate limit violations.

 * [Concurrent rate limits](/docs/reference/rl-additional-limits/#concurrent-rate-limits): To protect the service for all customers, Okta enforces concurrent rate limits, which is a limit on the number of simultaneous transactions.
 Concurrent rate limits are distinct from the org-wide, per-minute API rate limits, which measure the total number of transactions per minute.
 Transactions are typically very short-lived.
 Even very large bulk loads rarely use more than 10 simultaneous transactions at a time.